 In December 2015, Truworths acquired the UK shoe chain Office Holdings for £256 million.
 (Wikipedia) According to Just-style, the deal went down for R5.5 billion.

-Truworths claims that they must run unfair recruitment adverts because job applicants have salary expectations that are too high and not market related.
+Truworths claims they are entitled to unfair recruitment adverts because job applicants have high salary expectations, not market related.

 Truworths chooses to not disclose salaries with advertisements for employment opportunities so as not to inadvertently and prematurely exclude good candidates from positions based purely on their salary expectations.

-The evidence shows that Truworths offers salaries at the lowwer end of market ranges.
-This seems to suggest that they trick candidates to interviews and bully them into accepting low offers.
+Evidence shows that Truworths offers salaries at the lower end of the market range.
+This suggests they trick candidates to interviews and coerce them into accepting low offers.

 Do applicants really experience a fair salary negotiation process, as Truworths claims?